ovh/docs/pages/platform/kubernetes-k8s/resetting-a-cluster/guide.en-gb.md

 ## Go further

-To have an overview of OVH Managed Kubernetes service, you can go to the [OVH Managed Kubernetes site](https://www.ovh.com/public-cloud/kubernetes/).
+To have an overview of OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes site](https://www.ovh.com/public-cloud/kubernetes/).

 Otherwise to skip it and learn more about using your Kubernetes cluster the practical way, we invite you to look at our  [tutorials](../) .